 Item Description

 Model The model name of the array controller.

 Firmware Version The version of the array controller's firmware.

 Intelligent BBU Not supported.

 Package Version Not supported.

 BIOS Version The version of the array controller's BIOS.

 Cache Size Not supported.

 FlashROM Size Not supported.

 Bus Type The type of the host-side bus.

 Channels Not supported.

-Physical Devices The number of hard disk drives connected to the array controller.
+Physical Devices The number of hard disks connected to the array controller.

 Max.
 Physical Devices Not supported.

-Logical Drives The number of the hard disk drives controlled by this array controller.
+Logical Drives The number of the logical drives controlled by this array controller.

 Max.
 Logical Drives Not supported.

 Bus The bus number for the array controller.

 Device # The device number for the array controller.

 IRQ The IRQ number.

-5.6.3 Viewing Hard Disk Drive Information
+5.6.3 Viewing Hard Disk Information

-Using Controller View, you can view detailed information about the hard disk drives connected to the controller.
+Using Controller View, you can view detailed information about the hard disks connected to the controller.

-1 Start up GAM and sign on.

-2 Select [Controller View] from the [View] menu.

-→"5.4.4 Starting Controller View and the Window Layout" (pg.109)

-Each drive column indicates the hard disk drives connected to each enclosure or to each channel of the controller.
+- 1 Start up GAM and sign on. - →"5.3 Starting and Exiting GAM" (pg.102) - Select [Controller View] from the [View] menu. - →"5.4.4 Starting Controller View and the Window Layout" (pg.109) - POINT - Each drive column indicates the hard disks connected to each enclosure or to each channel of the controller

-3 Double-click the icon for the hard disk drive to see the information about it.
-Detailed information about the selected hard disk drive is displayed.
+3 Double-click the icon for the hard disk to see the information about it.
+Detailed information about the selected hard disk is displayed.